MicrosoftDocs/Viva/Viva/insights/Use/insights.md

 #### Q2 Which roles have access to these insights?

 The analyst, limited analyst, and program manager roles can access these pages.
-People managers can only see insights about and data for their specific teams, see [Workplace Analytics manager insights](pm-home.md) for more details.
+People managers can only see insights about and data for their specific teams, see [Manager insights](viva-insights-my-team.md) for details.